At a glance

 - The production of environmental protection goods has slightly increased since 2013.

 Environmental protection has been established in Germany as an important economic factor.
-The environmental economy includes waste management and recycling, water conservation and wastewater treatment, air quality control, noise abatement, renewable energy sources, environmentally friendly products, efficient use of energy, climate protection and measurement and control technology.
+The environmental economy includes waste management and recycling, water conservation and wastewater treatment, air quality control, noise abatement, renewable energy sources, efficient use of energy, climate protection and measurement and control technology.